minorimpact/perl-minorimpact/docs/MinorImpact.md

 If user() is called from a command line script (ie, if $ENV{USER} is set), then a new user with a blank password will be created if no user already exists.
 This is to make writing scripts easier, since most command-line applications simply assume the user has already been validated.

-It will be up to the developer implement individual logins if they need to, by testing to see if the current used has a blank password and then forcing the user to add a password. (see [MinorImpact::User::validateUser()](./MinorImpact_User.md#validateuser))
+If $ENV{USER} does exist, and has a non-blank password, the user will be prompted to enter one.

 ### Parameters

+- force

+    Redirect to a login page if a valid user is not found in a CGI context.
+Results are currently undefined on the command line.

+        # Don't return unless the current user is valid.
+        $user = MinorImpact::user({ force => });

 - username